Mining and manufacturing

 Manganese

 Manganese is an input to steel manufacturing, with production largely driven by global steel demand.
-In the Territory, manganese is produced at the Groote Eylandt Mining Company (GEMCO) mine, one of the largest manganese mines in the world.
+In the Territory, manganese is produced at the GEMCO mine, one of the largest manganese mines in the world.

 Gold

-The Territory produces gold predominantly from the Granites mine in the Tanami region.
-The value of gold sold increased by 15.9% in 2023-24 and accounted for 32.5% of the value of all Territory minerals sold.
-This was driven by increases in the price of gold and quantity produced.
+The Territory’s gold production is predominantly from the Granites mine in the Tanami region.
+The value of gold sold increased by 18.9% to $1.67 billion in 2024-25 and accounted for 38.3% of the total value of all minerals sold.
+This was mainly due to an increase in the price of gold, partly offset by a 13.4% decline in production and a 12.9% decline in quantities sold.

 Zinc and lead